-- A represents the amount of stamp duty paid at the rate of 7.5% (previously 6%) when the land was acquired, - B represents the proportion of the area of the land being developed on foot of a particular valid commencement notice or 7-day notice (whether this is the entire area of the land or a part of the land in a phase of a development), and - 11/15 (previously 2/3) is the fraction that expresses the difference between the 2% and 7.5% (previously 6%) rates of stamp duty on non-residential land.
+- A represents the amount of stamp duty paid at the rate of 7.5% (previously 6%) when the land was acquired, - B represents the proportion of the area of the land being developed on foot of a particular valid commencement notice or 7-day notice (whether this is the entire area of the land or a part of the land in a phase of a development), and - 11/15 (previously $\frac{2}{3}$ ) is the fraction that expresses the difference between the 2% and 7.5% (previously 6%) rates of stamp duty on non-residential land.

-In relation to the construction of a one-off house are, this paragraph provides that a refund can apply only to the part of a site occupied by a "dwelling unit" as defined which includes both the house and the amount of its curtilage that does not exceed one acre.
-This means that an apportionment of the stamp duty paid will be required where the curtilage of a house exceeds one acre.
+In relation to the construction of a one-off house, this paragraph provides (6)(b) that a repayment can apply only to the part of a site occupied by a "dwelling unit" as defined which includes both the house and the amount of its curtilage that does not exceed .4047 hectares.
+This means that an apportionment of the Stamp Duty paid will be required where the curtilage of a house exceeds .4047 hectares.
 The formula in paragraph (a) is adapted accordingly.